depture/Chance_NLP_challenge/README.md

 * The function MBTI\_XGB loads precalculated vectorizer and boosting model to train new data.

 This is a simple model which trains relatively quickly.
 The cross validation outputed an f1-score of ~64.
 It is possible to search for hyper paramaters with bayesian optimisation to improve accuracy.
 Also, a pre-trained word embeddings like glove in a neural model may bring more insight.
 I only add the count of youtube videos per link in comments.
 A lot of them are dead links but it would be interesting to scrap the different urls to extract more information.
+It is

 TO DO:
+- Balance the dataset with oversampling or undersampling
+- Try to ouput the probabilities for a letter instead of a personality (much bigger dataset) and merge the 4 highest
 - Hyper Parameter Optimization
 - Convolutional Network with glove embedding